 Below, you’ll find a shopping guide that examines the kids’ ride-on car market in more detail.

-Above, you’ll find a matrix that shines the spotlight five of the best ride-on cars we found during our research.
+Above, you’ll find a product list that shines the spotlight five of the best ride-on cars we found during our research.

 A battery that quickly loses charge can frustrate both parents and children.
 Some batteries provide up to two hours of ride time on a single charge, while others may last 20 minutes or less.
 Charging a ride-on car battery could take as long eight to 12 hours, or even longer.